vikejs/vike/README.md

 With `vite-plugin-ssr` you can create:
  - SSR pages
- - SPA(/MPA) pages
+ - SPA pages (aka MPA)
- - HTML pages (with zero/minimal browser-side JavaScript)
+ - HTML pages (zero/minimal browser-side JavaScript)

-For example, you can render your admin panel as a SPA, while your render your marketing pages as HTML pages.
+For example, you can render your admin panel as SPA while rendering your marketing pages to HTML-only.

 The rule of thumb is to render a page to:
  - HTML (zero/minimal browser-side JavaScript), if the page has no interactivity (technically speaking: if the page has no stateful component).
 Example: blog, non-interactive marketing pages.
  - SPA, if the page has interactivity and doesn't need SEO (e.g. the page doesn't need to appear on Google).
 Example: admin panel, desktop-like web app.
  - SSR, if the page has interactivity and needs SEO (the page needs to rank high on Google).
 Example: social news website, interactive marketing pages.

-To render a page as a SPA, just render static HTML:
+To render a page as SPA, simply render static HTML (you can then [pre-render](#pre-rendering) and deploy to a static host):

 ```js
 // .page.server.js